awsdocs/aws-transfer-user-guide/doc_source/custom-step-details.md

     },
 ```

-This error occurs because the custom step modifies the entity tag \(ETag\) for **example\-file**, so that it doesn't match the original file\.
+This error occurs because the custom step modifies the entity tag \(ETag\) for `example-file.txt` so that it doesn't match the original file\.

 **Note**
-This is not an issue if you are using Amazon EFS, as Amazon EFS doesn't use entity tags to identify files\.
+This behavior doesn't occur if you're using Amazon EFS because Amazon EFS doesn't use entity tags to identify files\.

 ## Example events sent to AWS Lambda upon file upload<a name="example-workflow-lambdas"></a>

 The following examples show the events that are sent to AWS Lambda when a file upload is complete\.
-One example uses a Transfer Family server where the domain is configured with Amazon S3 and one where the domain uses Amazon EFS\.
+One example uses a Transfer Family server where the domain is configured with Amazon S3\.
+The other example uses a Transfer Family server where the domain uses Amazon EFS\.

 ------
-#### [ Custom step Amazon S3 domain ]
+#### [ Custom step that uses an Amazon S3 domain ]

 ```
 {